 It is referred to as a healing crisis when people feel emotional or physical pain after a Reiki session.
 This is when clients’ old physical and emotional symptoms resurface.
 While this may sound bad, it is good since people can finally work through past adverse experiences to achieve true healing.

 If clients think they are experiencing a healing crisis, it is recommended that they contact their Reiki practitioner for further guidance.

 Reiki is a type of energy healing that was first established in Japan.
 Reiki healers can direct energy in the body to remove energy blockages and encourage healing.
 This practice can be used to treat mental, emotional, or physical problems.

-It is useful for various people, including adults, children, pets, and more.
+It is helpful for various people, including adults, children, pets, and more.
 Many recipients of Reiki affirm its effectiveness, although this has yet to be scientifically proven.

-Although the exact mechanisms Reiki uses to heal are still unclear, it has been shown time and time again to help heal those in need.
+Although Reiki’s exact mechanism is still unclear, it has been shown repeatedly to help heal those in need.